How to Optimize Your Campaign

 List of Optimization Variables

-This is one section that gets a little bit more complicated.
+Variables are one section that gets a little bit more complicated.

 - Site IDs / Site placements